iiab/iiab/roles/calibre-web/README.rst

 ==================

-This Ansible role installs Calibre-Web in Internet-in-a-Box (we'll call it "calibre-web" from here on).
+This Ansible role installs Calibre-Web in Internet-in-a-Box (we'll call it "calibre-web" from here on down).
 The calibre-web server provides a clean interface for browsing, reading and downloading e-books using an existing Calibre database.